The Ins and Outs of Obtaining an International Visa

 As you begin the research process, make sure you look into the costs and the process of obtaining a visa for your specific country.
 Many nations have a opaque, cumbersome application process with hefty fees and labyrinthine forms.
 Some use it as a source of generate revenue and to reduce tourism, The Economist reported.

-Meanwhile, Americans visitors pay a $160 visa fee in Brazil and high visa fees in other South American countries based on reciprocity charges.
+Meanwhile, Americans visitors pay high visa fees in some South American countries based on reciprocity charges.
 In addition, you may encounter higher fees if you head to a less developed nation, as many governments see visas as a way to boost revenue.
 Americans pay about a $200 visa fee to visit Burkina Faso.

 Additionally for Russia, the visa requirements are stringent as sponsorship is required.
 Even if you are traveling for a short duration, you will need a tourist visa, which is only valid for two weeks with a $140 visa application fee.